Yousef-Sh3ban/weather_app/README.md

 ## 📋 Overview

-This Flutter-based weather application delivers an intuitive and visually appealing interface for checking weather conditions.
-It automatically detects your location and provides comprehensive weather information including current conditions, hourly forecasts, 3-day predictions, and essential weather metrics like UV index, humidity, and visibility.
+Atmos is a Flutter-based weather application that delivers an intuitive and visually appealing interface for checking weather conditions.
+It automatically detects your location and provides comprehensive weather information, including current conditions, hourly forecasts, 3-day predictions, and essential weather metrics like UV index, humidity, and visibility.

 ## ✨ Features